HuangKaibo2017/TranslationPipe/README.md

 ```
 python main.py -c
 ```
 The results should appear in <project root>/data/standardized.

+Enjoy!

 ## Tested Platforms
 1. Python 3.6 with Windows 10 x64.